Community, Friendship, Networking: Why Summer Camp is So Much More than Childcare

 For our daughter, it is musical theater day camp.
 For yours, it may be overnight tech camp.
 Or good, old-fashioned live-in-a-bunk, paddle-a-canoe camp.
 Regardless of your chosen summer adventure, there is something so pure and strong about the experiences, friendships, and transformations that camp can provide.
 There is a reason people say “camp friends are the best friends,” after all.

-We chose the friendship bracelet as our cover this year to celebrate this sentiment—the feeling of disparate strands coming together to form something beautiful, colorful, and much stronger than its individual parts.
-These are friendships unfettered by academic requirements or—more importantly—lines on a district map.
+We chose the friendship bracelet as symbol to represent summer camp to celebrate this sentiment—the feeling of disparate strands coming together to form something beautiful, colorful, and much stronger than its individual parts.
+These are friendships unfettered by academic requirements or—more importantly—lines on a district map or state borders.
 Summer camp is a self-selected community, often formed by a common interest that provides instant bonding and camaraderie.

 In your child’s school, they may already be typecast as the arty kid or the jock—pick any Breakfast Club-based stereotype you like—sometimes these roles are thrust upon them and color how they fit in, who their friends are, and how they are perceived.
 Camp is a clean slate and kids are embraced, rather than pigeonholed, for who they are.
 Long before the internet provided subcommunities for any niche interest or fandom, camp was the first form of “like” finding “like,” a lifeline for the “weird” kids, a light at the end of the tunnel that there is more out there for everyone past the schoolyard.